-- While active heating is ON, please avoid direct skin contact with the cover lens. - · Users can turn off active heating.
+- While active heating is ON, the cover lens can be hot.
+To prevent discomfort or even burns, avoid direct skin contact with the cover lens. - · When the cover lens is free of ice and frost, you may turn off active heating.